Mike-Sundays/commit-viewer/README.md

 rspec path_to_file
 ```

 All tests are in the spec folder.
+Some of them are dependent on an Internet connection, since they test the actual communication with github.

+I used another repo in my account as an example url.

 ## Structure